ibexa/documentation-developer/docs/users/oauth_server.md

 # OAuth Server

-Your Ibexa DXP can be used as an OAuth 2 server which other applications can use to authenticate users.
+Your Ibexa DXP can be used as an OAuth 2 server (combining an Authorization Server and a Resource Server).
-So, users connect to several applications using the same credentials.
+Client applications (such as mobile apps) are able to authenticate a user then access to this user's resources.

 TODO: https://www.oauth.com/oauth2-servers/definitions/